Last Update: 10/13/19

 4. Spouse’s loss of consortium and services

-Florida Jury Instructions are the springboard in any injury trial and no two trials are identical.
-What damages can be considered by a Florida jury and the amount of damages that can be assessed by that jury in an injury case is far from cookie-cutter applications of the examples in this post; there are many legal nuances to consider and fact patterns to apply to current law.
-Assessing the potential award in a case or reviewing the accuracy of an award already given needs careful analysis.
+No two personal injury trials are identical.
+What damages can be considered by a Florida jury and the amount of damages that can be assessed is different in every case — each case has its own legal issues to consider and fact patterns to analyze.
+Assessing the potential award in a case depends on a variety of factors, including the testimony of experts and the evidence that is admitted by the court.

-- What is My Injury Claim Worth and How Can I Get Maximum Compensation for My Injury Case?
+- How Can I Get Maximum Compensation for My Injury Case?

 - How Do Florida Juries Decide Damage Awards When The Victim Has A “Pre-Existing Condition?”